prafulthe85/Learn-React-with-Hitesh/Readme.md

 useRef
 kisi bhi cheez ka jb hme reference lena hota h tb useRef kaam ata h Declare it first then use where you want to refer

+useId
+Hook that generate a unique id to bind a element

+Remember to use key in loops in React